Insights

 Managing Local Listings

-• Manage Listings in House: This option can be manageable for businesses with few locations.
-In house team members generally have ability to communicate with locations and the process for managing and updating listings is more time-consuming than difficult.
+• Manage Listings in House: This local seo management option can be manageable for businesses with few locations.
+In house team members generally have the ability to communicate with locations and the process for managing and updating listings is more time-consuming than difficult.
 Being proactive with updates and organized with what directories can make in house management a viable option.

 • Hire an Agency: Agencies can be great partners and a wealth of knowledge, providing the local listings to an agency, is a hands-off method for local listings management.
 Many marketing agencies can handle this type of ask, and there are certain agencies that specialize in local listing management.